HomeAbout ULCC History

 The recommendation of the Canadian Bar Association was based upon, first, the realization that it was not organized in a way that it could prepare proposals in a legislative form that would be attractive to provincial governments, and second, observation of the National Conference of Commissioners on Uniform State Laws, which had met annually in the United States since 1892 (and still does) to prepare model and uniform statutes.
 The subsequent adoption by many of the state legislatures of these Acts has resulted in a substantial degree of uniformity of legislation throughout the United States, particularly in the field of commercial law.

 The Canadian Bar Association’s idea was soon implemented by most provincial governments and later by the others.
 The first meeting of commissioners appointed under the authority of provincial statutes, or by executive action in those provinces where no provision was made by statute, took place in MontrĂ©al, QC on September 2nd, 1918, and there the Conference of Commissioners on Uniformity of Laws throughout Canada was organized.
-In the following year the Conference changed its name to the Conference of Commissioners on Uniformity of Legislation in Canada and, in 1974, to the Uniform Law Conference of Canada.
+In the following year, the official name changed to the Conference of Commissioners on Uniformity of Legislation in Canada and, in 1974, to the Uniform Law Conference of Canada.

-Since the organizational meeting in 1918 the Conference has met, with a few exceptions, shortly before or shortly after the annual meeting of the Canadian Bar Association.
+Since the organizational meeting in 1918 the ULCC has met, with a few exceptions, shortly before or shortly after the annual meeting of the Canadian Bar Association.